0xConnorRhodes/verkada-api-rb/README.md

 # verkada-api-rb
-Verkada API wrapper in ruby
+Verkada API module in Ruby.
+Dedicated methods for each of the endpoints below are included, along with usage examples.

 Module is located in `lib/vapi.rb`.